USS Laffey (DD-724): Post-war

 Laffey was then taken under tow and anchored off Okinawa on 17 April 1945.
 Temporary repairs were rushed and the destroyer sailed for Saipan, arriving on 27 April.
 Four days later, she got underway for the west coast via Eniwetok and Hawaii, arriving at Tacoma, Washington on 24 May.
-She entered drydock at Todd Shipyard Corp. for repair until 6 September, then sailed for San Diego, arriving on 9 September.
+She entered drydock at Todd Shipyards Corporation for repair until 6 September, then sailed for San Diego, arriving on 9 September.

 Two days later, Laffey got underway for exercises but collided with the submarine chaser PC-815 in a thick fog.
 She rescued all but one of the PC's crew before returning to San Diego for repairs.

 On 5 October, she sailed for Pearl Harbor, arriving on 11 October.
 Laffey operated in Hawaiian waters until 21 May 1946, when she participated in Operation Crossroads, the atomic bomb tests at Bikini Atoll, actively engaged in collecting scientific data.
 Radioactive decontamination of Laffey required the "sandblasting and painting of all underwater surfaces, and acid washing and partial replacement of salt-water piping and evaporators."
 Upon completion of decontamination, she sailed for the west coast via Pearl Harbor arriving San Diego on 22 August for operations along the west coast.

 In February 1947, Laffey made a cruise to Guam and Kwajalein and returned to Pearl Harbor on 11 March.
 She operated in Hawaiian waters until departing for Australia on 1 May.
 Laffey returned to San Diego on 17 June, was decommissioned on 30 June 1947, and entered the Pacific Reserve Fleet.

 Korean War

 Laffey was recommissioned on 26 January 1951, with Commander Charles Holovak in command.
 After shakedown out of San Diego, she headed for the east coast of the US, arriving at Norfolk in February for overhaul followed by refresher training at Guantánamo Bay, Cuba.
 In mid January 1952, she sailed for Korea, arriving in March.
 Laffey operated with TF 77 screening carriers Antietam and Valley Forge.

-In May, with Captain Henry J. Conger in command, Laffey she took part in the blockade of Wonsan in Korea.
+In May, with Captain Henry J. Conger in command, Laffey took part in the blockade of Wonsan in Korea.

 After a brief refit at Yokosuka on 30 May, Laffey returned to Korea, where she rejoined TF 77.
 On 22 June, she sailed for the east coast, transiting the Suez Canal and arriving Norfolk on 19 August.

 Laffey operated in the Caribbean with a hunter-killer group until February 1954, departing on a world cruise which included a tour off Korea until 29 June.
 Laffey departed the Far East bound for the east coast via the Suez Canal arriving Norfolk on 25 August.
 Operating out of Norfolk, she participated in fleet exercises and plane guard duties and on 7 October rescued four passengers from Able, a schooner that had sunk in a storm off the Virginia Capes.

 During the first part of 1955, Laffey participated in extensive antisubmarine exercises, visiting: Halifax, Nova Scotia; New York City; Miami; and ports in the Caribbean.
 In 1958, she operated with ASW carriers in Floridian and Caribbean waters.